Volvo’s Polestar opens China factory to export to Europe, US

 Regulators in Europe, China and other markets are promoting electrics with subsidies, sales quotas and other tools.

-Last year’s global sales of pure-electrics and hybrids totaled 2.1 million, according to the International Energy Agency.
-That was equal to about 2.3% of global auto sales of 86 million units.
+Last year’s global sales of pure electrics and hybrids totaled 2.1 million, according to the International Energy Agency.
+That was equal to about 2.3% of global auto sales of 86 million vehicles.

 Polestar’s goal is to “bring this internal combustion market over to the side of electric mobility,” Ingenlath said by phone from Chengdu.